fdeblasio/pokeemerald-expansion/notes.md

         - Barbaracle gets Aqua Cutter
         - Malamar gets Zen Headbutt
         - Staraptor gets Brick Break
-    - Some movesets get good moves that they don't have in EE that can be added:
+        - Clefable gets Air Slash
+    - Some moveset notes will have to be edited once a Winds and Waves confirms how they learn the move:
+        - Pinsir gets Aerial Ace and Lunge
         - Talonflame gets Blaze Kick
         - Alolan Raichu gets Rising Voltage
-        - Pinsir gets Aerial Ace and Lunge
+    - Some movesets get good moves that they don't have in EE that can be added:
         - Starmie gets Aqua Jet, Bulk Up, Liquidation, and Zen Headbutt
-        - Clefable gets Air Slash
         - Falinks gets Seed Bomb
         - Barbaracle gets Waterfall and Close Combat
         - Eelektross gets Waterfall